Partha Basu, MD

-In the pilot phase of an ongoing randomized trial reported in The Lancet Oncology, Pinder et al found that thermal ablation and cryotherapy produced similar treatment success rates in Zambian women positive for cervical precancer on visual inspection with acetic acid.
+In the pilot phase of an ongoing randomized trial reported in The Lancet Oncology, Partha Basu, MD, and colleagues found that thermal ablation and cryotherapy produced similar treatment success rates in Zambian women positive for cervical precancer on visual inspection with acetic acid.

 The investigators noted that cryotherapy is standard treatment for cervical precancer in see-and-treat programs in low-income and middle-income countries.
 However, cryotherapy presents logistical difficulties, including the need for, cost of, and supply chain problems with refrigerant gas, as well as equipment failure.
 The current pilot study included use of a recently developed, lightweight, portable battery-operated thermal ablator.

 The pilot study included 750 women aged 25 years or older seen at routine screen-and-treat clinics in Lusaka, Zambia, who were eligible for ablative therapy.
 Patients were randomly assigned between August 2017 and January 2019 to receive thermal ablation (n = 250), cryotherapy (n = 250), or large loop excision of the transformation zone (LLETZ; n = 250).
 The primary endpoint was treatment success, defined as either human papillomavirus (HPV) type-specific clearance among women positive for the same HPV type at baseline or negative visual inspection with acetic acid test at 6-month follow-up if baseline HPV test was negative.
 Outcomes were assessed in the per-protocol population.
 Enrollment for the full trial is ongoing.

 Among all evaluable patients, treatment success at 6 months was reported in 120 (60%) of 200 patients in the cryotherapy group, 123 (64%) of 192 in the thermal ablation group, and 134 (67%) of 199 in the LLETZ group (overall P = .31).